-- (1) Multifamily residential, including Accessory Dwelling Units - (2) Mixed Use Buildings - (3) Commercial Uses - (4) Public assembly, institutional or community facilities
+- (1) Multifamily residential

+- (2) Mixed Use Buildings

+- (3) Commercial Uses

+- (4) Public assembly, institutional or community facilities

 Special Exceptions

 Any other use similar to Permitted Uses.
 All Special Exception uses are subject to Site Plan Review by the Planning Board.